Black Mountains, Brecon Beacons National Park

 - Parking: Car park at The Dragons Back Pub & Bunkhouse.
 This is located on the A479 in the village of Pengenffordd between Talgarth and Crickhowell, in the northeast section of the Brecon Beacons National Park.
 There is a modest £2 fee to park for the day.

-Enjoy a succession of breathtaking views across the peaks of the Black Mountains, Brecon Beacons and the verdant valleys in between on this highly rewarding hike.
+Enjoy a succession of breathtaking views across the peaks of the Black Mountains, Brecon Beacons and the verdant valleys on this highly rewarding hike.

-The first part of the walk exposes you to a little history as the trail leads you up to the 450 metre summit of Castell Dinas.
-Here once stood a Norman Castle and Iron Age hill fort, remains of which are still visible today.
+The first part of the walk exposes you to a bit of history as the trail leads you up to the 450-metre summit of Castell Dinas.
+Here once stood a Norman Castle and Iron Age hill fort, the remains of which are still visible today.

 It’s then on to the Dragon’s Back, the narrow ridge that ascends steeply over 3 km to the main summit plateau.
 From here, the trail swings to the south and climbs gently to the summit of Waun Fach.

-You may be happy to hear that the return portion of the hike is all downhill, so you can simply focus your energy on the wonderful vistas that surround you.
+You may be happy to hear that the return portion of the hike is all downhill, so you can focus your energy on the beautiful vistas surrounding you.

 Check out our trail review of the Waun Fach walk.